bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 ## What is CUDA and Triton?

 [CUDA (Compute Unified Device Architecture)](https://en.wikipedia.org/wiki/CUDA) was introduced by NVIDIA to allow developers like us to directly program the GPUs.
-CUDA provides a low level C/C++ API that allows us to write programs that are to be executed on the GPU.
-In simple terms, the function that is to be executed on the GPU is called a kernel.
+CUDA provides a low level C/C++ API for writing programs that execute on the GPU.
+We wrap the code to be executed on the GPU inside a function, this function is called a kernel.

-Not every machine learning person is an expert in using low-level programming languages provided by CUDA.
+Not every machine learning person is an expert in using low-level programming languages supported by CUDA.
 This is where [OpenAI's Triton](https://github.com/triton-lang/triton) comes into play.
 To give you a glimpse of what Triton stands for, here is an extract from their [official release note](https://openai.com/index/triton/):

 > We’re releasing Triton 1.0, an open-source Python-like programming language which enables researchers with no CUDA
 > experience to write highly efficient GPU code—most of the time on par with what an expert would be able to produce.

-The code we write in low-level CUDA and Triton is both compiled to PTX (Parallel Thread eXecution) format which is then executed on the GPU.
+The code we write in low-level CUDA and Triton are both compiled to PTX (Parallel Thread eXecution) format, before being executed on the GPU.

 The action plan for today is to:

 1. Write a simple vector addition program in standard C --- keeping it old school.
 2. Level up by re-writing the same program in CUDA C to harness the power of parallelism.
 3. Take it a step further: tweak our CUDA kernel so it can be loaded and executed seamlessly within PyTorch.
+This is where we make use of PyTorch C++ extension API.
 4. Finally, swap out the low-level CUDA code for Triton and use it with PyTorch.

 ## Simple vector addition in standard C